yoonbae81/librarian/README.md

 ## Features

 - **Decimal Classification**: Librarian utilizes the Decimal Classification system to classify and organize epub and pdf files.
-This system provides a hierarchical structure that allows for efficient categorization and retrieval of documents.
+This system provides a structure that allows for efficient categorization and retrieval of documents.

 - **Modular Design**: Librarian follows the principles of Hexagonal Architecture, which promotes a modular and flexible design.
 This allows for easy extensibility and customization, making it possible to integrate Librarian with other systems or add new features without disrupting the core functionality.

 - **Search and Retrieval**: Librarian includes powerful search and retrieval capabilities, allowing users to quickly find specific documents based on various criteria such as title, author, category, or keywords.

-## Contributing

-We welcome contributions from the community!
-If you would like to contribute to Librarian, please follow our [contribution guidelines](CONTRIBUTING.md) for more information.

 ## License